Tuesday, September 29, 2015

 FIRST STEPS

 The door has a curved top.
-Use a long horizontal guideline for the bottom of the shutters and the top of the bottom of the dutch door.
+Use a long horizontal guideline for the bottom of the shutters and the top of the dutch door.

 The steps are curved.